FOUND!

 Jiaqi Xu – Project Researcher

-Grace is a film based installation that takes the visitor on a physical and emotional journey into a hidden life.
+Grace is a film based installation that takes the visitor on an intimate journey into a home and a hidden life.
+Its themes are transience and impermanence, its subject is a house in South London.

-It explores a woman’s life via a virtual and magical visit to the home she had to leave – due to her dementia and physical frailty.
-Poetic and dreamlike, this is a journey through the intimate spaces and possessions that are left behind.
+The work explores a woman’s life – and passing – through a filmic visit to the home she had to leave due to her dementia and physical frailty.
+Grace reveals the intimate spaces and possessions that are left behind.
+It traces the story of a house that becomes first a shell and then a refurbished property.

 Grave Evans lived on the same street in New Cross, South London, all of her life.
-She was a kind neighbour to me and my family.
+She was a neighbour to me and my family.
 She worked at a departmental store in the West End, travelled the world and attended church on Sundays.
 She lived alone for 30 years, following the death of her beloved sister and holiday companion, Sybil.
-Grace was known and much loved in her neighbourhood.
-A natural storyteller, she never married and had no immediate family when she died in a local nursing home in 2022.
+Grace was known and loved in her neighbourhood.

-How does it feel to cross the threshold and visit a home that is vacant and about to disappear?
+How does it feel to cross the threshold and see a home that is vacant and about to disappear?
 What is found, heard and evoked?
-What images appear and what stories emerge?
+What stories emerge?
+Grace explores the idea of home, possessions, personal histories and their disappearance after our departure.